Let us help you get to packing!

 Study Rooms

-Community Lounges (these feature couches, tables, chairs, and a tv with cable)
+Community Lounges (these feature couches, tables, chairs, and a tv)

 Bike Racks and Storage Lockers (found outside White & McIntyre)